-The drawback of boundary integral methods is their inherent limitation to Stokes flows.
+The drawback of boundary integral methods is their limitation to Stokes flows.
 More recently, several methods have been adapted to the computation of deformable particles without this limitation to very small Reynolds number.
 Specific particle-based methods have successfully computed the dynamics of vesicles and red blood cells in various flows [20-23].
 Such methods predict the fluid flow by solving equations of motion for particles representing clusters of molecules or atoms.
 They are generally coupled to another particle-based formalism to represent the membrane.
 Recently, lattice-Boltzmann methods have also been adapted to compute flows of red blood cells [24, 25].
 Regarding Eulerian formalisms for the fluid flow, methods with the fluid grid following the deformation of the interface, based on the Arbitrary Lagrangian-Eulerian formalism are developed [26, 27].
 However, they are not the most popular, as they involve frequent remeshing.
 Authors generally prefer one-fluid formalisms, where the fluid equations are solved everywhere, over a fixed Eulerian grid.
 The membrane location is computed by advecting either a function as the level-set function or a second Lagrangian grid (typically, a triangulation of the membrane) following the membrane displacement.
 One can cite the advected-field approach [28, 29], level-set methods [30-33] and immersed boundary or immersed interface methods [34-41].
-In particular, the immersed boundary method has proven to be mature, providing 3-D results for the dynamics of capsules [39-43].
+In particular, the immersed boundary method has proven to be mature, providing 3-D results for the dynamics of capsules [39-44].
+Recently, the immersed boundary method has also been used to study particle interactions [40] and relatively dense suspensions [43].
 Note that the immersed boundary method can be used in the lattice-Boltzmann context to account for the fluid-structure coupling [24].

 Immersed boundary methods (IBM) are used, in general, in conjunction with a regular Cartesian grid.
 However, for some applications, it might be useful to rely on unstructured methods for solving the fluid equations to account for complex geometries accurately.
 This is notably the case when dealing with medical artificial devices which usually involve complex manufactured geometries, possibly evolving over time (as in ventricular assist devices).
-Flow computations in such systems are challenging not only for their geometrical complexity but also for the high flow speed encountered: flow speeds and Reynolds number are often much larger in artificial devices than in the circulatory system [44].
+Flow computations in such systems are challenging not only for their geometrical complexity but also for the high flow speed encountered: flow speeds and Reynolds number are often much larger in artificial devices than in the circulatory system [45].
 Optimization of such systems (for instance to prevent hemolysis or thrombosis) thus necessitates methods able to account accurately for 1) presence of biological cells, 2) high Reynolds number flows and 3) complex geometries.
+In addition, one could also take advantage of an unstructured method to refine the fluid grid locally, for instance in near-wall regions to better describe the cell-wall interactions.